HAL (Hardware Abstraction Layer) Functions Reference Guide

 - Quick Reference Table

 This guide explains the Hardware Abstraction Layer (HAL) functions used in the Unit 3 LCD Test project.
 HAL functions provide easy access to the microcontroller’s hardware without needing to know low-level register details.
+You’ll find explanations of the most commonly used HAL functions, their syntax, parameters, and examples of how they work in your project.

 What is HAL?